I spent a while in East Tijuana at Unidos por Siempre orphanage with María and some of the kids who live there.

 One night Angelica was telling a story about how there is an evil spirit in her house.
 I fake pretended to be a ghost and said “espíritu” in a spooky way, only to be corrected very adamantly to not taunt the spirit and if I was going to say the word to say “espíritus” not “espíritu”, because if you say the singular form the spirit will come and haunt you.
 I also learned that you can tell if a spirit is malicious based on whether it moves objects and whether it will show itself at night or daytime.

-My spanish is good enough to understand most of what is being said and to read simple children’s books, but according to one fourteen year old boy my speech is “cuatro por diez”, or in other words I speak like an eight year old, which may or not have added to why he was so interested in my romantic life.
-However, language is not the only way to build friendship.
+My Spanish is good enough to understand most of what is being said and to read simple children’s books, but according to one fourteen-year-old boy my speech is “cuatro por diez”, or in other words I speak like an eight-year-old, which may or not have added to why he was so interested in my romantic life.
+However, language is not the only way to build a friendship.
 Letting a little girl sleep in your bed at night because she is afraid of the dark, or the crowding around of two kids playing connect four can do as much to build relationships as long conversations about why someone’s dad only takes one sibling home for the weekend.

 Most of my days were spent playing cards, helping with odd cleaning jobs, lazily reading and laughing at dumb jokes.
 This week was Sabbath living.
 I was more fully a human being, and less of a human doing.